rformassspectrometry/QFeatures/NOTES.md

 - The argument `i` mustn't be missing, i.e. one shouldn't (at least in general) permit to (blindly) apply some processing on all assays.

+### Assays

+- Assays should have **unique rownames** (even though this isn't required for SEs).
+This is a requirement to be able to easily and transparently keep links between different.

 # Assay links